alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-25-iterative-project-management.md

   :alt => "The same diagram as before, but now with offshoots from scooter to e-scooter and motorbike to cargo bike."
 %}

-Following MVP means we can react to new information and feedback.
+But I think this diagram actually undersells MVP – if we take an MVP mindset, we can react to new information and feedback.
+We don't have to go all the way to the car.

 Maybe we discover that people love the form factor of the scooter but want to go up hills – so rather than making a pushbike, we should make an e-scooter.
-Or maybe the motorbike is a flop, and what people really wanted was a bike with more carrying capacity, so we should switch to making cargo bikes.
+Or maybe the motorbike is a flop, and what people really wanted was a bike with more carrying capacity, so we should switch to cargo bikes.